-2018-2023 Performance Indicator

-Support negotiations with stakeholders on environment and development approvals for Priority Development Areas (PDAs)

-Progress

-In April 2019, the Minister for the Federal Government Department of Environment and Energy issued the final guidelines for the preparation of extensive environmental impact studies called an Environmental Impact Statement (EIS) for the Toondah Harbour Priority Development Area.
-The preparation of the EIS is continuing.

-Redland Investment Corporation (RIC) facilitated the purchase of the Auster Street, Redland Bay (Talwalpin) land for the proposed future boat ramp, which settled in June 2020.
+2018-2023 Performance Indicator Progress Status Support negotiations with stakeholders on environment and development approvals for Priority Development Areas (PDAs) In April 2019, the Minister for the Federal Government Department of Environment and Energy issued the final guidelines for the preparation of extensive environmental impact studies called an Environmental Impact Statement (EIS) for the Toondah Harbour Priority Development Area.
+The preparation of the EIS is continuing. on track Redland Investment Corporation (RIC) facilitated the purchase of the Auster Street, Redland Bay (Talwalpin) land for the proposed future boat ramp, which settled in June 2020.
 Population projects for Weinam Creek were finalised and infrastructure demands determined.
 Redland City Council and Economic Development Queensland completed the final infrastructure planning and development charges and offset plan.

-Finalise the development Program for Weinam Creek PDA

-The master plan for the Weinam Creek Priority Development Area was completed and RIC are awaiting Department of Natural Resources, Mines and Energy consent to lodge the master plan.
+Finalise the development Program for Weinam Creek PDA The master plan for the Weinam Creek Priority Development Area was completed and RIC are awaiting Department of Natural Resources, Mines and Energy consent to lodge the master plan. on track RIC commenced discussions with potential development partners of major works such as a multi-storey car park.
+The Meissner Street, Redland Bay (Talwalpin) boundary realignment has been completed with RIC purchasing the balance of the site.

-Operational Plan 2019-2020 performance